 Although sugar is a popular suspect in causing hyperactivity, there's no reliable proof of this.
 Many issues in childhood can lead to difficulty sustaining attention, but that's not the same as ADHD.

-Attention-deficit/hyperactivity disorder can make life difficult for children.
+ADHD can make life difficult for children.
 Children with ADHD:

 - Often struggle in the classroom, which can lead to academic failure and judgment by other children and adults